Cyriaque Lamar

 they witnessed: every conquest: every casualty: every day

-“You forced a child to watch centuries of incoherence and violence, through rats?”
+“You made a child watch centuries of violence, through rats?”

 that child: is but a brain scan: facsimile